joel-wav/joel-wav.github.io/README.md

 # virtual-piano
-One octave mini virtual piano
+One octave mini virtual piano.
 Piano sounds were synthesized using Studio One 3 Artist